nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 {%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}

 {%- capture lesson_learnt_3 -%}
-__Lesson learnt__ - If possible, try to arrange access to additional support from the Target Supplier or the GP IT Delivery partner to answer any questions and remove any uncertainty that could block or delay the data checking phase.
+__Lesson learnt__ - If possible, try to arrange access to additional support from the Target Supplier or the GP IT delivery partner to answer any questions and remove any uncertainty that could block or delay the data checking phase.
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_3 accessibility_text="Lesson learnt" markdown=true -%}